Having a good set of waterproof speakers is a good idea if your going to a swimming pool or the beach.

 IP stands for Ingress Protection and basically means the ability to keep objects out of your electronics.

 The two numbers that follow IP show how good the electronics ability is to keep out water or other objects.

 The first number is for Solid Objects and is usually ignored, or omitted.

-If a device can keep out water than most will understand that objects the size of dust wont be able likley to get in.
+If a device can keep out water most will understand that objects the size of dust also wont be able likely to get in.

 The second number is rated for Liquids and is the number most Bluetooth speakers will include in their rating.

 The rating for liquids go from 0 to 8 with higher being better.

 IPX2..
 Protection against drops of water when tilted 15 degrees

 IPX3..
 Protected from water falling as a spray